Optimizing tree decompositions in MSO: Proof of the Dealternation Lemma

-We now verify that this $F'$ is reduced.
-Let us remark that the next claim is the main reason why we left the context factor $C_{m+1}$ untouched by the reorganization procedure, as the proof would not go through without this detail.
+We are left with the case when $u$ and $v$ belong to the same factor $B'\in \Ff$.
+Note that in particular $u,v\notin X$.
+Since $uv$ is an edge, it cannot be that $u\in U$ and $v\in W$ or vice versa.
+Assume then, without loss of generality, that $u,v\in U$, that is, both $u$ and $v$ are red.
+Let $u'$ and $v'$ be vertices on the spine of $B'$ such that $u\in C_{u'}$ and $v\in C_{v'}$.
+Note that $u'$ and $v'$ are both red.
+Further, since $u$ is an ancestor of $v$ in $F$, we either have $u'=v'$, or $u'$ is a strict ancestor of $v'$ in $F$ and $u=u'$.
+In the former case, the ancestor-descendant relation within $C_{u'}=C_{v'}$ is left intact by the reorganization, so $u$ remains an ancestor of $v$ in $F'$.
+In the latter case, since the reorganization within $B'$ is performed by a block-shuffle, the relative order of $u'=u$ and $v'$ on the spine does not change, so again $u$ remains an ancestor of $v$ in~$F'$. \cqed\end{proof}

-\begin{claim} Separation forest $F'$ is reduced. \end{claim} \begin{proof} Take any vertex $u$.
-Observe that if $u$ does not lie on the spine of any context factor of $\refine_F(U\cup W)$, then $u$ has exactly the same descendants in $F$ and in $F'$, which are moreover partitioned in the same manner among the tree factors at the children of $u$.
-The same holds also when $u$ is the last vertex on the spine of some context factor, because this vertex does not participate in the reorganization.
-Hence, it remains to check what happens if $u$ lies on the spine of some context factor $B$ of $\refine_F(U\cup W)$, and is non-last on this spine.
+\begin{clm} $F'$ is reduced. \end{clm} \begin{proof} Take any vertex $u$.
+Observe that if $u$ does not lie on the spine of any factor of $\Ff$, then $u$ has exactly the same descendants in $F$ and in $F'$, which are moreover partitioned in the same manner among the tree factors at the children of $u$.
+Hence, it remains to check what happens if $u$ lies on the spine of a factor $B'\in \Ff$.

-Adopt the notation from the description of the reorganization for the context factor $B$, and suppose $u=v_i$ for some $i\in \{1,2,\ldots,m\}$.
-W.l.o.g. suppose $u$ is red.
+Adopt the notation from the description of the reorganization of the factor $B'$, and suppose $u=v_i$ for some $i\in \{1,2,\ldots,m\}$.
+W.l.o.g.\ suppose $u$ is red.
 Every tree factor contained in $R_i$ stays intact in $F'$ and remains attached below $u$, so $u$ has still a neighbor in each of these tree factors.
-Therefore, the only tree factor at a child of $u$ in $F'$ that remains to be checked, is the tree factor at the child of $u$ on the spine.
+Therefore, the only tree factor at a child of $u$ in $F'$ that remains to be checked is the tree factor at the child of $u$ on the spine of $B'$.
 Since the reorganization was obtained by a block-shuffle, the relative positions of red vertices along the spine remain the same in $F'$ as they were in $F$.
 Hence, this tree factor is obtained from the tree factor at $v_{i+1}$ in $F$ by adding and/or removing some blue vertices.
-Since $F$ was reduced, $u$ has a neighbor $w$ in the tree factor at $v_{i+1}$ in $F$.
+Since $F$ was reduced, $u$ has a neighbor $w$ in the tree factor rooted at $v_{i+1}$ in $F$.
 The neighbor $w$ in particular cannot be blue, because $u$ is red.
 We infer that $w$ remains in the tree factor at the child of $v_i$ on the spine in $F'$, which concludes the proof. \cqed\end{proof}

-We now move to the crucial check: the reorganization did not increase the width of the decomposition.